Skip to content

 Contravening an Apprehended Domestic Violence Order or Apprehended Violence Order (AVO) is regarded as a serious criminal offence in the Court chiefly because it is a breach of Court order, which makes the accused a threat not only to the person needing protection but also to the community at large.

-If you have been charged with the criminal offence of breaching an ADVO, contact Benjamin Leonardo – The Defenders for a consultation.
+If you have been charged with the criminal offence of breaching an ADVO, contact Essere – The Defenders for a consultation.

 NOT GUILTY